The Come Bet

 4 and 10 | 2 to 1 |

 You can probably see why backing your Come bets with odds is a good idea.
-If you win with a point number of 6 or 8 where there are three possible winning combinations for each of the two numbers, your odds bet will return $6 for a wager of $5.
-Generally, the idea is that the more money you invest when taking odds, the more the house edge on your initial Come bet decreases.
-Sounds like a good deal, yes?
+If you win with a point number of 6 or 8, where there are three possible winning combinations for each of the two numbers, your odds bet will return $6 for a wager of $5.
+Generally, the idea is that the more money you invest when taking odds, the more you decrease the house edge on your initial bet.

 The Difference between Come and Don’t Come Bets

 You place your chips in the section of the layout that reads “Don’t Come Bar”.
-The Don’t Come bet wins even money if the shooter rolls a 3 or a 2 on the very next throw.
-It pushes following a roll of 12.
-Logically, if 7 or 11 occur on the next roll, the Don’t Come bet loses.
-As you can see, this wager is like the Come bet but in reverse.
+The Don’t Come bet wins even money if the shooter rolls craps numbers 2 or 3 on the next throw.
+Rolling craps number 12 results in a push.
+If 7 or 11 occur on the next roll, the Don’t Come bet loses.
+As you can see, this wager is like the Come bet, but in reverse.

-Respectively, if any other number (4, 5, 6, 8, 9, or 10) gets rolled, it becomes the come point.
-The Don’t come bet wins even money if the shooter rolls a 7 before the point number shows.
-These are, in essence, the main differences between the two types of bet.
-Mind you, your chips remain on the layout after your Don’t Come bet wins, so make sure to remove them if you have no intention to let it ride.
+Respectively, if any other number (4, 5, 6, 8, 9, or 10) is rolled, it becomes the come point.
+The Don’t Come bet wins even money if the shooter rolls a 7 before the point number shows.
+These are essentially the main differences between the two types of bets.
+Keep in mind your chips remain on the layout after your Don’t Come bet wins, so make sure to remove them if you have no intention of letting it ride.

-Similarly, players can reduce the house edge by complementing their Don’t Come bets with Free Odds bets.
-Only in this instance, they are said to lay the odds instead of taking them.
-Odds bets are again made in multiples of 1x, 2x, 3x or higher and the more you invest, the lower the house edge on your Don’t Come bet becomes.
-Winning bets of this type return different payouts depending on the come point.
+Players can once again reduce the house edge by combining their Don’t Come bets with Free Odds bets.
+In this case, they “lay the odds” instead of “taking” them.
+Odds bets are also made in multiples of 1x, 2x, 3x, or higher, and the more you invest, the lower the house edge on your Don’t Come bet becomes.
+Winning bets of this type return different payouts, depending on the come point.
 Check them out in the table below.

 Point Number Pairs | Payout on Don’t Come Bets with Odds |